Snapping Scapula Surgeon

 What Happens During Scapulothoracic Bursectomy Surgery?

-If you are interested in more information about arthroscopic and open scapulothoracic bursectomy as a treatment for snapping scapula syndrome, please contact Dr. James Mazzara, orthopedic shoulder surgeon in the Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.
+If you are interested in more information about a scapulothoracic bursectomy as a treatment for snapping scapula syndrome, please contact Dr. James Mazzara, orthopedic shoulder surgeon in the Manchester, South Windsor, Rocky Hill, Glastonbury and surrounding Hartford communities.